 Smart TV

-Many people who've purchased a Smart TV complain about the advertising shown on a TV they purchased.
-One way around this problem is not to connect the TV to the Internet and instead use a device like a Roku.
+Many people who've purchased a Smart TV complain about the advertising shown on the TV they purchased.
+One way around this problem is to not connect the TV to the Internet and use a device like Roku for your streaming service solution.

 Can a TV be infected with a virus?

 Yes.
-A smart TV is a computer with an operating system and allows software (including malware) to be installed and updated from the Internet.
+A smart TV is a computer with an operating system that allows software (including malware) to be installed and updated from the Internet.
 FLocker (Frantic Locker) is an example of malware that could be installed on the TV.
-FLocker is ransomware capable of locking your TV and demanding a ransom from you before allowing you to watch anything.
+FLocker is ransomware capable of locking your TV and demanding a ransom before allowing you to watch anything.

-If you're prompted to pay a ransom, never pay the ransom.
-If your Smart TV gets infected with a virus or other malware, doing a factory reset would erase the malware and resets it back to its default settings.
+If you're prompted to pay a ransom, never pay.
+If your Smart TV gets infected with a virus or other malware, a factory reset would erase the malware and reset it back to its default settings.

-Apps, Display, Hardware terms, HDMI, HDTV, Internet, Set-top box, Television, Wi-Fi
+Apps, Display, Hardware terms, HDMI, HDTV, Internet, Set-top box, Smart, Television, Wi-Fi